-The CRRF has developed an exclusive on-line program that has bought together a “faculty” of subject matter experts to create a curriculum and a set of reading materials.
+The CRRF has developed an exclusive, free on-line program that has bought together a “faculty” of subject matter experts to create a curriculum and a set of reading materials.
 Learners, drawn from multiple sectors, will read provided material and participate in courses led by faculty members who are experts in the topic of discussion.

 1. Implicit Bias | In partnership with Hooley McLaughlin